orkes-io/docs/docs/guides/passing-data-task-to-task.md

 }
 ```

-You can refer to these values as inputs to your new task using the following expression:
+We can refer to these values as inputs to our new task using the following expression:

 ```json
 {